 Exploring Conservation Science Field Trips

 The Community Engagement team offers a 2.5 hour lab field trip program, titled Exploring Conservation Science, to interested science teachers and their classes.
-This program is open to all interested middle school, high school, and undergraduate classes, and includes visits to both the Institute for Conservation Research and the adjacent San Diego Zoo Safari Park in Escondido, CA. For more information, please refer to our Program and Module Packets.
+This program is open to all interested middle school, high school, and undergraduate classes, and includes visits to both the Institute for Conservation Research and the adjacent San Diego Zoo Safari Park in Escondido, CA. For more information and to reserve a field trip, please refer to our Program and Module Packets.

 Program Contact: email@example.com